 BENEFITS OF RUNNING YOUR ETHEREUM NODE:

 The benefit of running an Ethereum node is twofold.
-First, you become another point on the network that can be used to transmit and receive data, making it more robust.
+First, you become another point on the network that uses to transmit and receive data, making it more robust.
 Second, you will be able to get information about what’s happening on the network without having to ask other nodes for it.
 This means that if there is an attack or innovation in place on one of your peers (i.e., they are downloading too much data), they might not share anything with you because they are using up all available bandwidth.
-Running a node is a great way to get involved with the Ethereum ecosystem, and also gives you a chance to earn some extra money.
+Running a node is a great way to get involved with the Ethereum ecosystem.
+And also gives you a chance to earn some extra money.

-So, in nutshell, the benefits can be listed below:
+So, in nutshell, the benefits are as below:

 - Having access to smart contract functionality.